Siege of Chaul (1570–1571): Portuguese preparations

 Although protected by a small fort built near the shoreline in 1521, the city of Chaul was not fortified.
+The Portuguese were prevented by a 1558 treaty from walling the city.
+The garrison of Chaul numbered 50 horsemen and about 250 foot soldiers.
 Just as the threat of a siege became evident, the captain of the city, Dom Luís Freire de Andrade ordered the evacuation of women, children, and elderly to Goa and barricades be set up in the main streets with artillery.
-In October, Dom Francisco de Mascarenhas arrived from Goa with 600 men and immediately ordered the digging of an extensive network of ditches, trenches, earthen walls, and defensive works around the outer perimeter of the city, fortifying outer houses and monasteries into blockhouses and demolishing others to clear the line of fire for the artillery.